 We encourage you to contact alumni of the program to get a better sense of Alaska Fellows and host organizations.
-Retrospections, below, from both Sitka and Anchorage alumni:
+Retrospections, below:

 I don’t think I’ve ever used the phrase “life-affirming” before, but it seems applicable here.
 Moving to Sitka for the Winter Fellows program has been a totally life-affirming decision.
 I feel seen, valued, and supported in every aspect of my life.